 A second collision has been invoked to occur a few tens of m.y. after significant cooling of this 300 km-diameter metallic body, resulting in fragmentation and reassembly into a smaller body some tens of km in size.
 The resultant object was a heterogeneous rubble-pile comprising numerous components exhibiting a range of metallographic cooling rates.
 An alternative scenario has been developed by Wasson et al. (2006) which involves multiple non-disruptive collisions.

 Ultimately, an impact event involving this small agglomerate body led to the delivery to Earth of the IVA iron meteorites we now have in worldwide collections.
 The Gibeon meteoroid is calculated to have had dimensions of 4 × 4 × 1.5 m and to have entered the Earth's atmosphere at a low angle of 1020° from the horizon.
 Based on the ClAr dating method, the CRE ages of the less insulated, low-Ni subset of IVA irons indicate that a catastrophic impact of the body occurred 420 (±70) m.y. ago.
 Secondary breakups affecting the more deeply buried, high-Ni material are reflected by two younger clusters at 255 (±15) m.y. and 207 (±13) m.y. ago.
 The O-isotope values of Steinbach and São João Nepomuceno are identical within analytical uncertainty to those of Gibeon and other IVA irons (Wang et al., 2004).
-Moreover, these O-isotope values are similar to those of L-LL chondrites, which suggests that an L-LL-like chondritic asteroid may be the precursor to the group IVA irons.
+Moreover, these O-isotope values are similar to those of L/LL chondrites, which suggests that an L/LL chondritic asteroid may be the precursor to the group IVA irons.
 More recently, Cr-isotopic analyses for Steinbach and São João Nepomuceno conducted by Sanborn et al. (2018) has provided further evidence for a genetic link between IVA irons and an L/LL chondrite parent body (see diagram below).